Connectivity and equilibrium in random games: Deterministic graphs

-\begin{proof} We slightly change the notation of the proof of Theorem \ref{th: high connectivity}, and let $X_i$ for $i=0,1,\ldots,N-1 = 2^n-1$, is the indicator random variable of the event that the strategy profile $i$ is a pure Nash equilibrium.
-Clearly,
+\mbox{} \begin{pf*}{Proof of Theorem~\ref{thm:expander}} We use the same notation as in the proof of Theorem~\ref{th: high connectivity}, except that we make the slight modification of setting $N:=2^n-1$.
+Recall that $X_i$, $i=0,1,\ldots,N-1$, is the indicator random variable of the event that the strategy profile encoded by the number $i$ is a PNE.
+It is rather straightforward (see the proof of Theorem~\ref{th: high connectivity}) to show that

-As in the proof of Theorem \ref{th: high connectivity}, to establish our result, it suffices to bound the following quantities.
+As in the proof of Theorem~\ref{th: high connectivity}, to establish our result, it suffices to bound the following quantities:

 where the neighborhoods of dependence $B_i$ are defined as in Lemma \ref{lem:neighborhood of dependence}.
-For $S \subseteq \{1, \ldots, n \}$, denote by $i(S)$ the strategy profile in which the players of the set $S$ play $1$ and the players not in $S$ play $0$.
-Then writing $1(j \in B)$ for the indicator of that $j \in B$ we have:
+For $S \subseteq\{1, \ldots, n \}$, denote by $i(S)$ the strategy profile in which the players of the set $S$ play $1$ and the players not in $S$ play $0$.
+Then writing $1(j \in B)$ for the indicator of the event that $j \in B$ we have

 We will bound the sum above by bounding

 and